 Whilst Notepad++ is not a full WYSIWYG like Adobe Dreamweaver it does offer a fair amount of help to the HTML coder.
-It is well worth your while to have a look at some of the settings as one or two small tweaks can really make a difference to how you code.
-Remember: your file must have an .html extension for these features to work.
+It is well worth your while to have a look at some of the settings as one or two small tweaks can really make a difference to how you code (Cracking HTML in the CAT syllabus has a few more recommendations for improving your HTML).
+Remember: your file must already have been saved with an .html extension for these features to work.

 This is a setting I highly recommend you learn to use.
 Navigate to the Auto-Insert options: Settings » Preferences: